-Although vinegar can cut through hard water and be effective in VERY DILUTED amounts to spot clean tough stains, the same job can be done by a pH-neutral cleaner, like Bona, without the stress of wondering whether you’re slowly giving your beautiful floors white, cloudy marks.
+Although vinegar can cut through hard water and be effective in VERY DILUTED amounts to spot clean tough stains, the same job can be done by a pH-neutral cleaner, like Bona.
+But, with Bona, you don’t have the stress of wondering whether you’re slowly giving your beautiful floors white, cloudy marks.

 Regarding its safety, it has the GREENGUARD Gold stamp of approval for its stringent safety measures, which is a benchmark for a product to be used in schools, healthcare facilities, and other environments where harmless cleaning supplies are crucial for sensitive individuals.

 GREENGUARD is a non-profit, third-party research group that measures volatile organic compounds (VOCs), which are carbon-based chemicals that linger in the air, irritating asthma and causing a range of other health concerns.
 According to the EPA, immediate symptoms that sometimes occur after exposure to VOCs are eye and respiratory irritation, headaches, dizziness, visual disorders, and memory impairment.